-Payments of principal and interest on the bonds are due monthly, although we may not prepay (other than the scheduled amounts) the bonds before June 15, 2008.
+Payments of principal and interest on the bonds are due monthly.
 The bonds fully amortize on a straight-line basis over a payment term that is scheduled to equal 10 years (with a target final payment date of May 15, 2015), but shall not exceed a maximum payment term of 15 years (with a legal final payment date of May 15, 2020).
-Under a 10-year amortization schedule, \$58.0 million of principal of the bonds will amortize per year.
-The interest rate applicable to the bonds equals one-month LIBOR plus a margin.
+Under a 10-year amortization schedule, \$58,000 million of principal of the bonds will amortize per year.
+The interest rate applicable to the bonds equals one-month LIBOR plus 0.25%.
 Overdue payments of principal and interest of the bonds accrue interest at a rate of 2.0% above the interest rate ordinarily applicable to such amounts.
 Ultimate repayment of the bonds has been insured by Ambac Assurance Corporation.

-The secured debt facility and the bonds are both governed by the Indenture and are secured by a pledge of, among other things, our containers, certain contracts related to our containers and the securitization facility, certain bank accounts, proceeds from the operation of our containers, and all other assets of Textainer Marine Containers Limited to the extent that they relate to the containers.
-Under the terms of the secured debt facility and the bonds, the total outstanding principal of these two programs may not exceed an amount which is calculated by a formula based on Textainer Marine Containers Limited's book value of equipment, restricted cash and direct finance leases.
-The secured debt facility and the bonds also contain restrictive covenants regarding the average age of the securitization entity's container fleet, ability to incur other obligations and to distribute earnings, and overall asset base minimums, with which the securitization entity and our container management subsidiary were in compliance at December 31, 2007.
+The secured debt facility and the bonds are both governed by the Indenture and are secured by a pledge of, among other things, our containers, certain contracts related to our containers and the securitization facility, certain bank accounts, proceeds from the operation of our containers, and all other assets of TMCL to the extent that they relate to the containers.
+Under the terms of the secured debt facility and the bonds, the total outstanding principal of these two programs may not exceed an amount that is calculated by a formula based on TMCL's book value of equipment, restricted cash and direct financing and sales-type leases.
+The secured debt facility and the bonds also contain restrictive covenants regarding the average age of the securitization entity's container fleet, ability to incur other obligations and to distribute earnings, and overall asset base minimums, with which the securitization entity and our container management subsidiary were in compliance at December 31, 2008.

 We have made certain representations and warranties and are subject to certain reporting requirements and other covenants in connection with the Indenture and the secured debt facility and bonds.
 In addition, we are required to reaffirm certain representations and warranties as a condition to borrowing.
 If we are not able to do so, the committed borrowing amounts may not be available.
-These covenants restrict, among other things, Textainer Marine Containers Limited's ability to transfer the collateral, permit liens on collateral, engage in activities within the U.S., incur indebtedness, make loans or guarantees, consummate mergers, sell assets, enter into or amend certain contracts, create subsidiaries and make investments.
-We were in compliance with all such covenants at December 31, 2007.
+These covenants restrict, among other things, TMCL's ability to transfer the collateral, permit liens on collateral, engage in activities within the U.S., incur indebtedness, make loans or guarantees, consummate mergers, sell assets, enter into or amend certain contracts, create subsidiaries and make investments.
+We were in compliance with all such covenants at December 31, 2008.